Pi Mu Epsilon (PME)

 Appropriate content for a poster includes, but is not limited to, a new result, a new proof of a known result, a new mathematical model, an innovative solution to a Putnam problem, or a method of solution to an applied problem.
 Purely expository material is not appropriate for this session.

 PME Panel: What Every Student Should Know about the JMM, organized by Jennifer Beineke, Western New England University, Stephanie Edwards, Hope College, and Thomas Wakefield, Youngstown State University; Wednesday, 1:00–2:30 p.m. and Thursday, 10:30 a.m.–12:00 p.m.
 Navigating a large conference can be overwhelming, even for those who have previously attended such an event.
 Common questions may include: How do I get the most out of the program?
 What sessions are especially for students?
 What other events should I be on the lookout for?
 How can I get some cool, free math stuff?
 Students and their faculty mentors are encouraged to attend.
+The panelists will be: Jennifer Beineke, Western New England; Dominic Cugliari, Hope College; and Eli Edwards-Parker, Hope College.
+The moderator will be Stephane Edwards, Hope College.
 This panel is sponsored by the Pi Mu Epsilon Mathematics Honorary Society.